Death of Mahsa Amini: On social media

-Reactions
+Other immediate reactions

-In Iran
+Domestic

 Amini's father was interviewed by various international media about his daughter's death and answered the claims of Iranian government officials.
 In a phone call with him, the president of Iran, Ebrahim Raisi, expressed regret over Amini's death.
 The governor of Kurdistan Province personally went to Amini's father's house and consoled him about the death of his daughter.
 In an interview with BBC Persian, the father accused the authorities of lying about her death and noted that every time he was asked how he thinks she died, his response was mysteriously cut from local news broadcasts.
 He stressed that the authorities refused to let him see his daughter at the clinic, and that when he finally saw her body before the funeral, it was completely wrapped except for the face and feet, which had mysterious bruises.

 The well-known Iranian lawyer, Saeed Dehghan, described Amini's death as "murder".

-Supreme Leader of Iran Ali Khamenei called it a "bitter incident" and said that his "heart was broken for the young girl".
-But, also said "this chaos was planned," referring to the protests.
+Supreme Leader of Iran Ali Khamenei called it a "bitter incident" and said that his "heart was broken for the young girl," but also added "this chaos was planned" in reference to the protests.
 President Ebrahim Raisi said that the death of Mahsa Amini will be "pursued," calling it a "tragic incident," but said that "chaos is unacceptable".
 He further accused western countries of "double standards" regarding human rights, adding "What about all the people killed by American police?
 Did all these deaths get investigated?".